The Overlap Gap Property limits limit swapping in the QAOA

-As a result of this theorem, we re-derive and improve a theorem of \cite{Basso_2022}: \begin{corollary}[Theorem 4 of \cite{Basso_2022}] From \cref{conjec} the performance of QAOA on the pure $q$-spin glass for even $q\ge 4$ converges to $\eta_{OGP}$ as $p\rightarrow \infty$ and is strictly less than the optimal value, i.e.\ the Parisi value $\Pi_q$, under the swapping of limits.
-Furthermore, since evaluating the QAOA using the algorithm of \cite{QAOAspinglass} is valid till depth $p\le \epsilon \log n$, and using \cref{eq:equivalence}, the QAOA performance on mean-field spin glass is equally limited up to logarithmic depth. \end{corollary} We emphasise again that while \cite{Basso_2022} proves this corollary, it does so via explict calculation of QAOA using a highly technical proof involving a generalized multinomial sum.
-This work improves upon it by providing a simpler, straightforward argument using graph properties and extending their result from constant depth to $\epsilon \log n$ depth.
+As a result of this theorem, we re-derive and improve a theorem of \cite{Basso_2022}: \begin{corollary}[Theorem 4 of \cite{Basso_2022}] From \cref{conjec} the performance of the QAOA on the pure $q$-spin glass for even $q\ge 4$ is upper bounded by $\eta_{OGP}$ as $p\rightarrow \infty$ and is strictly less than the optimal value, i.e.\ the Parisi value $\Pi_q$, under the swapping of limits. \end{corollary} We emphasise again that while \cite{Basso_2022} proves this corollary, it does so via explicit calculation of the QAOA using a highly technical proof involving a generalized multinomial sum.
+This work improves upon it by providing a simpler, straightforward argument using graph properties and extending their result from constant depth to $\epsilon \log n$ depth for the random regular graph.
 Note that both proofs require \cref{thm:algo_CLS} to prove this corollary.\\